Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi Dev.
 Shell Tools](https://github.com/RRUZ/delphi-dev-shell-tools).
 Windows shell extension with useful tasks for Object Pascal Developers (Delphi, Free Pascal).

+* [Delphi.gitignore](https://github.com/github/gitignore). .gitignore templates for Delphi.
+There is also one for Lazarus.

+* [DelphiSettingManager](https://github.com/Arvur/DelphiSettingManager).
+Multiple IDE profiles for Delphi (up to XE6).
+Allows to install multiple versions of the same component or different component sets for different projects.

 ## License